Simplify Your Workday: 9 Best Workflow Automation Apps

 Workato connects cloud and on-premise systems so you can manage complex automations without building them from scratch.
 The workflow inside it, called a recipe, links apps through a series of triggers and actions.

 Through the visual builder, non-technical users can drag and drop steps, while developers can extend functionality with custom code.
-It also uses AI and machine learning to optimize automations and identify errors before they cause slowdowns.
+It also uses artificial intelligence and machine learning to optimize automations and identify errors before they cause slowdowns.

 Enterprises typically choose Workato since it integrates Slack, NetSuite, and SAP deeply.
 The platform further supports real-time updates and can offer two-way sync capabilities between connected systems, which keeps information consistent everywhere.